 Role playing games are interesting for many reasons, one of which is how difficult it is to actually explain the game and how it’s played.
 Often it’s easier to just play a session with someone and let them experience it, rather than trying to describe what can be a somewhat unusual activity / past-time.
 In “Role Playing Games as Inherently Game Design” I discussed this and came to the conclusion that role-playing encompasses an EXTREMELY broad range of human activities that have existed long before the innovations of Gary Gygax and Dave Arneson.

 In this post I’m mostly interested in the varieties of players who enjoy Tabletop Role-Playing Games (TTRPG), things like “Dungeons and Dragons”.
-While this group considers monolithic, there are distinct play styles vying for control.
+Within this group, there are distinct play styles vying for control.
 A better understanding of these can deliver the game and experiences players are looking for.

 Role-players will typically discuss settings (such as fantasy, sci-fi, or horror) and rulesets (such as the various editions of Dungeons & Dragons, World of Darkness, or Apocalypse World).
 This *ISN’T* what I’m discussing here, instead I’m talking about the type of game different groups play.
 This can be different, even when two groups are playing in the same setting and ruleset.